Comparison: Mandala vs Sommer

 Sommer Package

-• Purpose: Solving mixed model equations in plant breeding and genetics
+• Purpose: Mixed models for plant breeding and quantitative genetics

 • Key Features: